 We fully support health care reform.

-Many provisions of the reform law are positive, such as those that expand coverage of preventive care and that extend health insurance coverage for adult children to age 26.
+We have long believed that everyone should have health coverage regardless of health status.
+We believe the law is an important first step toward comprehensive reform.
+Many provisions of the reform law are positive, such as those that expand coverage of preventive care and that extend coverage for adult children who remain on their parents’ policies to age 26.
 In addition, the law will expand coverage to an estimated 30 million Americans who are uninsured.

 But the law needs to do more than cover more Americans.